 - Custom reporting: The Clarity Human Services Data Analysis Tool gives analysts access to query both HUD and custom data elements, build and save custom calculations, and create custom reports and dashboards.

-- Geospatial analytics: Location information can be combined with other data points to create geographic visualizations (i.e., maps) using our built-in Data Analysis tool or third-party reporting tools (e.g., Tableau®or ArcGIS®).
-Clarity Human Services includes native integration with the ArcGIS Online®—opening the door to geospatial integrations with other users of the industry's leading GIS platform.
+- Geospatial analytics: Location information can be combined with other data points to create geographic visualizations (i.e., maps) using our built-in Data Analysis Tool or third-party reporting tools.
+Clarity Human Services includes native integration with ArcGIS Online®—opening the door to geospatial integrations with other users of the industry's leading GIS platform.

-Clarity’s data analysis tab removes the complexity that often stands in the way of accessing and understanding the data contained in case management software.
+Clarity’s Data Analysis Tool removes the complexity that often stands in the way of accessing and understanding the data contained in your HMIS.
 You’ll feel empowered to answer questions, develop and improve processes, and leverage quantifiable results to inform and support decision-making.

-Combined with effective care, Clarity produces the kind of immediate impact that generates long-term results.
+Combined with effective care, Clarity Human Services produces the kind of immediate impact that generates long-term results.